 She has but to ask and we are out of the villa like… well, like we’re on vacation.
-My baby wants fun so it’s fun we shall have!
+My baby wants fun, so it’s fun we shall have!
 Today, we shall spend the day on the water.
-I rented a 35′ catamaran called Chocolat for the entire day until well past sunset.
-Davenport was set to go stag this day so as not to rock the boat (pun intended), but Gail and Jason are newlyweds and I have no intention of keeping my hands off Butterfly.
-So after a short stop to retrieve Keri, we were off to the Chocolat.
+I rented a 35-foot catamaran called Chocolat for the entire day until well past sunset.
+Davenport was set to go stag this day so as not to rock the boat—pun intended, but Gail and Jason are newlyweds and I have no intention of keeping my hands off Butterfly.
+So, after a short stop to retrieve Keri, we’re off to the Chocolat.

 I step behind her and slide my arms around her waist.
-I am pleased that she was not startled but instead sinks into my embrace, wrapping her arms around mine and laying her head back on my chin.
-She is amazingly peaceful near the water.
+I’m pleased that she’s not startled, but instead sinks into my embrace, wrapping her arms around mine and laying her head back on my chin.
+She’s amazingly peaceful near the water.
 I’m going to have to find us a house near the coast… she needs the water.
 It calms her.
 In the meantime…

 “I’m thinking about having an aquarium added to the apartment somewhere,” I say to her.